Living With Your Implantable Cardioverter Defibrillator (ICD)

-- Consider also getting an I.D. bracelet or necklace for additional security and convenience.
+- Consider also getting a medical ID bracelet or necklace for additional security and convenience.

 Symptoms of anxiety, depression and posttraumatic stress disorder (PTSD)

 After ICD implantation, you may feel anxious or depressed.
 This is not uncommon for ICD recipients, especially in the first months or year after implantation.
-Unfortunately, it is uncommon for patients to seek help for their anxiety and depression.
-If you experience these feelings, or even anticipate them, consult with your doctor or healthcare team and get help.
-There is no reason to feel embarrassed by or alone with your feelings.
+If you experience these feelings, consult with your health care team and get help.
+There's no reason to feel embarrassed by or alone with your feelings.
 By asking questions and expressing your concerns about the ICD and your reactions to it, you might prevent or alleviate potential anxiety or depression.